stilldrey/WinFile/README.md

 # WinFile
-Create a file that creates a file Windows can't delete
+Create a file that creates a file Windows can't delete.  added HELP and guidance on usage in this v2 version
 # Syntax
-Demo.bat create
+Demofile.bat CREATE
-Creates a file called lpt1.exe in a demo directory off of C: demo.bat launch
+Creates a file called lpt1.exe in a demo directory off of C: demofile.bat LAUNCH
-Tries to launch the file - will display an error and then will execute LPT1.EXE as a command prompt Demo.bat del
+Tries to launch the file - will display an error and then will execute LPT1.EXE as a command prompt Demofile.bat DELETE
 Delete the file created in previous step
+Demofile.bat VIRUS
+Creates a file with the EICAR file signature as LPT1.EXE.
+Windows Defender will quantine the file.